buildtesters/schemas/README.md

  - [json-schema.org](https://json-schema.org/)
  - [json schema readthedocs](https://python-jsonschema.readthedocs.io/en/stable/)

-If you have issues with writing json schema please join the slack channel at http://json-schema.slack.com
+If you have issues with writing json schema please join the [JSON-SCHEMA Slack Channel](http://json-schema.slack.com)

 ## How are schemas defined in buildtest?